Jumpaku/goxe/docs/xtracego.md

 ### Arguments

 0. `<package:string>`
-  Path to a local directory of the main package to be rewritten, followed by arguments to be passed to the main function.
+  Package to be rewritten and built.
+  The way to specify the package is as same as xtracego rewrite command.

 1. `[<arguments:string>]...`
   Arguments to be passed to the main function.